 One of the easiest record-keeping systems is to record each year's results in a spreadsheet.
 Most spreadsheet software has graphing tools that will allow you to look at trends at a glance.
 Soil and tissue analysis data can be downloaded directly into a spreadsheet from the NC Department of Agriculture & Consumer Services Agronomic Services Division.
 For those without computers, graphs drawn by hand are also useful.

-Agents at your local county Extension center can develop a fertility program for your trees based on your soil and tissue analysis results.
+Agents at your local N.C.
+Cooperative Extension center can develop a fertility program for your trees based on your soil and tissue analysis results.
 They also will be happy to answer any questions you have about your fertility program.

 In North Carolina, soil and tissue analyses are both services of NCDA&CS' Agronomic Services Division.